Grace Angelau: Performances in the 1930s

 In 1930 Angelau had a critical triumph at the Teatro Dal Verme in Milan, Italy as Azucena in Giuseppe Verdi's Il trovatore.
 She was a leading mezzo-soprano internationally during the 1930s, performing roles at La Scala and other European opera houses as well as theaters in South America, Central America, Canada, England, and the United States.
 Some of the roles she performed internationally included Leonora in Donizetti's La favorite, Adalgisa in Vincenzo Bellini's Norma, the title role in Georges Bizet's Carmen, and numerous roles in operas by Verdi.
 In 1932 she toured Australia with the Imperial Grand Opera Company, and she made several appearances with the National Theatre, Melbourne in the late 1930s and early 1940s.
 Many of her costumes, jewelry, photographs, and other personal artifacts are part of the Australian Performing Arts Collection at the Arts Centre Melbourne.

-In 1933 Angelau portrayed the role of Amneris in Verdi's Aida at the Broadway Theatre with Della Samoiloff as the title heroine.
+In 1933 Angelau portrayed the role of Amneris in Verdi's Aida at the Broadway Theatre, 53rd Street, with Della Samoiloff as the title heroine.
 She returned to Broadway later that year as Azucena at the Forrest Theatre with Marguerite Ringo as Leonora and Pasquale Ferrara as Manrico, and Rocco Pandiscio as Count di Luna.
 In July 1933 she performed the role of Siébel in Charles Gounod's Faust to a crowd of 1,800 people at Atlantic City's Steel Pier.
 She was heard again at that location the following September as Pitti-Sing in Gilbert and Sullivan's The Mikado.

 In 1934 Angelau appeared regularly on WMCA (AM) radio in New York City, at which time she was billed as a soprano.
 In March 1934 she appeared at the Cosmopolitan Theatre in New York City as Amneris, and she returned to the Broadway Theatre as Laura Adorno in Amilcare Ponchielli's La Gioconda in April 1934.
 She became a member of Fortune Gallo's touring San Carlo Opera Company that same year, starring in performances of Verdi's Rigoletto as Maddalena and Azucena in Il trovatore in New York and San Francisco under conductor Carlo Peroni.
 With that company she performed with singers Josephine Lucchese, Anna Leskaya Asch, Sydney Rayner, Aroldo Lindi, Mostyn Thomas, Natale Cervi, and Mario Valle among others.
-She also performed the role of Azucena with the Chicago Opera Company in 1934 with Caterina Jarboro in the title role and Bernardo De Muro as Radames at the New York Hippodrome.
+She also performed the role of Azucena with the Chicago Opera Company in 1934 with Caterina Jarboro in the title role and Bernardo de Muro as Radames at the New York Hippodrome.
 On November 25, 1934 she starred in the world premiere of Jacob Weinberg's opera The Pioneers at the Mecca Temple.